Introduction

 - Inability to smell

-- Glaucoma, which is a blockage of the fluid in the eye that causes increased eye pressure, pain, and decreased vision
+- Glaucoma, which is a blockage of fluid in the eye that causes increased pressure in the eye, pain, and decreased vision

 - Renal tubular acidosis

-- Severe skin reaction, including Stevens-Johnson syndrome, a severe skin disease in which the upper layers of the skin separate from the lower layers; and erythema multiforme, a disease with raised red patches that may form blisters
+- Severe skin reaction, including Stevens-Johnson syndrome, a serious skin disease in which the top layers of the skin separate from the bottom layers; and erythema multiforme, a disease with red raised patches that can form blisters

 - Swelling of the tissues around the eyes

-- Raynaud's syndrome.
-A disorder that affects the blood vessels, in the fingers and toes, ears, and that causes pain and sensitivity to cold
+- Raynaud's syndrome, a disorder that affects the blood vessels, in the fingers of the hand and feet, ears, and causes pain and sensitivity to cold

-- Maculopathy; it is a disease of the macula, a small area in the retina where vision is more acute.
+- Maculopathy; it is a disease of the macula, a small area in the retina where vision is most acute.
 Consult your doctor if you notice a change or decrease in your vision

 - Conjunctival swelling of the eye

-- Toxic epidermal necrolysis, a more severe form of Stevens-Johnson syndrome (see uncommon side effects)
+- Toxic epidermal necrolysis, which is a more severe variety of Stevens-Johnson syndrome (see uncommon adverse effects)

-- Uveitis, an eye inflammation with symptoms such as redness and pain in the eyes, light sensitivity, tearing, seeing small dots or blurred vision
+- Eye inflammation (uveitis) with symptoms such as redness and eye pain, sensitivity to light, tearing, vision of small dots, or blurred vision

 Keep out of the reach and sight of children.